 Nonetheless, stereotyping is not one sided.
 Everyone has preconceived notions and one cannot avoid ethnocentrism.
 One has to be aware of their cultural lens and critically reflect upon.
 Unfortunately, the perception of the “Other” as different has often been used to create power relationships and is currently perpetuated as we have seen in the previous examples.

 The good news is that the pandemic has forced us to look at our own failure of accepting this dystopian reality, based on inherited injustices that have served the privileged for far too long.
 The current situation has highlighted these inequalities.
 This piece is not about the USA per se, because it happens in our own backyard.
 Longstanding inequalities around the world are not fading away, if we do not ask ourselves these questions: Who benefits from human rights, while others are still oppressed, who benefits from the cheap labor of migrant workers, who benefits economically from climate change, while others already struggle, who benefits from restricted access to education, etc.

 Needless to say, many voices continue to be missing, yet to be outspoken.
 We should look and listen to these voices as a source of strength in order to create a more just society.
-The privileged should not be silent anymore, but help to amplify these voices and look reality in the eye.
+The privileged should not be silent anymore, but help to amplify these voices, pass the mic and look reality in the eye.
 The question Morrison would ask is: Have you already empowered someone today?

 Dr. Noémie Hermeking